aspil/Dira/docs/srs.md

   - Blocked: An issue that has been descoped and will be probably be prioritized in the future again
   - In Development: An issue that has been analysed and is currently being developed
   - To Test: An issue that has been developed and dev tested and is ready to be tested by a QA
-  - Resolved
+  - Done: It has been successfully developed and tested
 - Resolution
   - Unresolved: It has not been resolved yet
-  - Done: It has been successfully developed and tested
+  - Resolved
 - Labels: A custom field that can be filled by the user in order to give a special meaning to the ticket (e.g part of specific functionality features)
 - Description
 - Comments
 - Assignee
 - Reporter
 - Dates: Created, Updated, Due date
-- Time tracking: Estimated, Remaining, Logged
 - Fix version(s)
 - Issue Links: Depends on, Relates to
 - Epic link